Residence Halls & Eastview Terrace

 To ease the congestion of the move-in period and to allow roommates the opportunity to discuss what to do about overnight guests in the room, no overnight guests will be allowed in the residence halls until the first day of classes, then only with the permission of the roommate.

 The University reserves the right to revoke the privilege of the guest policy at any time.
-Notice will be provided to students when this occurs.
+Students will be notified when this occurs.

 The following stipulations relate to all guests: